verhovsky/books-futures-explained/src/4_pin.md

 }
 ```

-The fact that pinning a heap allocated value that implements `!Unpin` is safe
+The fact that it's safe to pin a heap allocated value even if it is `!Unpin`
 makes sense.
 Once the data is allocated on the heap it will have a stable address.

 There is no need for us as users of the API to take special care and ensure